anilzen/QTHub/content/outreach/outreach.md

 ## Awards
 1. Jade LeSchack earned High Honors from UMD’s Department of Physics for writing and defending a Bachelor’s thesis.
 1. Jade LeSchack received an Honorable Mention in the 2025 U.S. National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP).
+1. Jade LeSchack was offered the Quantum New Mexico Institute (QNM-I) Fellowship from the University of New Mexico.
+1. Jade LeSchack was offered the Outstanding Scholar Award from the Women in Science and Engineering (WiSE) Program at the University of Southern California.
 1. Nicole Yunger Halpern received the [Early-Career-Scientist Prize in Statistical Physics](https://iupap.org/who-we-are/internal-organization/commissions/c3-statistical-physics/c3-news/) from the International Union of Pure and Applied Physics (2025).
 1. Shayan Majidy received the [IQC Achievement Award](https://uwaterloo.ca/current-graduate-students/catalogs/graduate-funding-and-awards-database/iqc-achievement-award) from the Institute for Quantum Computing.
 1. Shayan Majidy received the [Brodie Memorial Prize](https://annualreport.2024.perimeterinstitute.ca/training/phd-students/) from the Perimeter Institute.